 Ulriksbanen – Take the cable car up to Ulriken, the highest of Bergen’s seven mountains.
 Enjoy amazing nature, rough mountain landscapes and the best views of Bergen.

 The Voss Gondola – A favourite among hikers, bikers, skiers and visitors, the Voss Gondola brings you 820 metres above sea level from Voss train station.
 The 8.8 minute journey offer scenic panoramic views and Hangurstoppen Restaurant serves tasty dishes based on local ingredients.

-In some areas in Northern Norway, the snowmobile is just as common as a Vespa in Italy.
+In some northern parts, the snowmobile is just as common as a Vespa in Italy.
 Take your place in the driver’s seat and glide through the snowy landscapes – or chill in the passenger seat and enjoy the scenery.
 In Kirkenes you can go on a 4 hour long ride by the Russian border and in Svalbard you can trip to the realm of the polar bear.
 If you go on an evening trip you may also see the Northern Lights on your tour.
-Read more about amazing snowmobile tours in Norway here!
+Read more about amazing snowmobile tours here!

 Travel Along The Atlantic Ocean Road

 Known as the “road in the ocean'', Atlanterhavsveien has been dubbed one of the world’s most beautiful road trips.
 A part of route 64, this 8,3 kilometre stretch takes you through a series of rocky islands and bridges between Kristiansund and Molde.